OriolGilabertLopez/Tutorials/SQL Server/SQL UPDATE Statement.md

 # SQL UPDATE Statement

+# Simple UPDATE

 In this section whe learn how to modify the existing records in a table.

-## Simple UPDATE
+It is well known that UPDATE Statement follows this syntax:

 ```sql
 UPDATE TablaToUpdate
 SET Column_1 = <value_1>,
     Column_n = <value_n>,
 WHERE ColConditon = <recordsToUpdate>;
 ```
 The __WHERE__ clause specifies which record(s) that should be updated.
 If you omit the WHERE clause, __all__ records in the table will be updated!

 ## Conditional UPDATE: Using values from other tables (LEFTs, INNERs, etc)

+But.. normally we depend on other tables to update the records.
+In this case, we need to write the following code

 ```sql
 UPDATE Table_1
 SET Table_1.Col1 = T2.Col2,